10 Types of Google Ads You Should Know About!

 • Optional elements (e.g., reviews, promotions)

-These ads appear in Google Search results, the Shopping tab, and on partner websites.
+These ads appear in Google Search results, on the Shopping tab, and on partner websites.
 They’re ideal for businesses looking to promote specific products and drive direct sales.

 Key features: